Shopify Online Shopping Guide: From Setup to First Sale

 2. Business address and contact information

-3. Store currency and timezone
+3. Store currency and time zone

-Designing Your Shopify Online Shopping Store
+Designing Your Shopify Online Store

-Colorful online store interface with stylish product displays.
+A colorful online store interface with stylish product displays.

-Selecting the Perfect Theme for Your Online Store
+Choosing the Perfect Theme for Your Store

 Customizing Your Online Shopping Experience